italia/Satosa-Saml2Spid/docs/satosa-nginx_compose_service.md

 * `ssl_certificate_key /etc/nginx/certs/proxy_local.key` - private key

 On default the directory `Docker-compose/nginx/certs` is mounted on `/etc/nginx/certs`.
 An self signed certificate for server name `localhost` is persent in the certs directory.
-To public the host you must overwrite these file with a valid certificate for you serrver name.
+To public the host you must overwrite these file with a valid certificate for you server name.

 The virtual host root is set on `/usr/share/nginx/html`, the `Docker-compose/nginx/html` path is mounted over this directory.
 To update the stati file you must edit the files in `Docker-compose/nginx/html` path.